 Cultural offer

-How do you design an exhibition at a heritage site or a guided tour from a distance?
+How do you design an exhibition at a heritage site or a distance guided tour?
 How can you encourage inclusive mediation on your site?
 Find out about all our training courses dedicated to cultural events.

 Producing and testing an immersive digital device